-Automotive mechanical repair shops have many exposures.
+Auto repair shops have many exposures.
 Today we’re going to take a look at some of the exposures for internal operations, as well as hazards to the general public, customers, and employees.

 Here are some of the ways you can protect your employees, customers, and property:

-Only first-rate and OEM-quality parts should be used in part replacement.
-Faulty installation of aftermarket parts is a huge concern.
 Automotive mechanics should hold ASE designations with a least one master certified mechanic on staff to oversee all repairs.
 Mechanics should only work in areas in which they’ve been properly trained.
 The master mechanic should do a final inspection and test drive the customer’s vehicle.

 This blog post was written by John Moake, a Loss Prevention Representative for West Bend.